 Admissions Decisions and Notifications

-All applicants will be notified of decisions by March 15th.
+All applicants will be notified of decisions the week of March 15.
 Timing of notifications may vary between degree programs and specialization areas.

 - Admitted with departmental fellowship.
 Each year we are able to offer fellowships to a small number of admitted students.
 Fellowships are awarded based on merit, need, and contributions to educational diversity.
 Fellowships are meant to subsidize the cost of graduate school and do not typically cover the entire cost of attendance.
 For more information, see Financing Your Graduate Degree.